tamilsweet/the-modern-angular-bootcamp/README.md

 This is an email subscription app that shows form to enter email and submits it.
 Uses Angular Template Driven Forms.

+## Maps App

+This is a maps app that shows a map and allows to add markers.
+Learn how to re-use code using Interface and Type in TypeScript.
+Uses Google Maps API.

+## Sort Application

+Typescript implementation of Bubble Sort to sort different types of data.
+Learn code re-use using Interfaces in TypeScript.